McGranahanLab/Guidebook/Singularity/2_Singularity_recipy_anatomy.md

   # STEP 1 [REQUIRED] make installation not require user interaction
   export DEBIAN_FRONTEND=noninteractive
 ```
 2. In step 2 some basic Linux/Ubuntu packages are installed.
-The listed packages are my personal preferences and my not be required dependencies for software of your choice.
+The listed packages are my personal preferences and may not be required dependencies for software of your choice.
 Yet, I find that they are quite useful and are in the list of required dependencies for some software.
-Therefore this command with some modifications appeared in the majority of my singularity recipies.
+Therefore this command with some modifications appeared in the majority of my singularity recipes.
 Table below describes each package function.
 ```
   # STEP 2 [OPTIONAL] install some basic ubuntu/linux libraries
   apt-get install -y wget curl unzip zip bzip2 tabix git \